FarkIst/TestSemesterProject/README.md

 * Location table is synonymous with address
 * Schedule is a period of time
+* There are multiple 'User' types: Student, Teacher etc.
 * A course is a lesson, and a subject is the topic.
 (FX.
 Subject: Computer-science ->
 Course: classSem1B)
 * Schedule is what a lot of relationships in the database are built around.